miningpy/miningpy/README.md

 ### Platforms

-MiningPy is only tested on Microsoft Windows 10.
+MiningPy is only tested on Microsoft Windows 11.

 ### Testing

-The package is built and tested nightly using environments based on [Virtualenv](https://virtualenv.pypa.io/) and [Conda](https://docs.conda.io) (with the current base Anaconda packages).

-[Azure DevOps](https://dev.azure.com/Iain123/MiningPy) hosts and runs and the testing pipelines.

 MiningPy is tested to be fully tested with the following versions of Python: